Tough Love Or Easy Living? The Parenting Styles Most Effective During Adolescence

 General Tips For Parenting An Adolescent

-Give positive feedback.
+- Give positive feedback.
 Teenagers are less likely to let you know how much they still crave your support and praise, but that doesn’t mean this need has lessened.
 If anything, adolescents may require even more encouragement from you.
-Your regard can be an important component of the positive self-image they’re working to build at this stage of life.
+Your regard can be an important component of the positive self-esteem they’re working to build at this stage of life.

-The 4 Main Styles Of Parenting Adolescents
+The 4 Parenting Styles

 A robust body of research supports the fact that authoritarian parenting is more likely to produce negative outcomes.
 One study reports an observed correlation between this style and the development of obsessive-compulsive tendencies in children.
 Another found more generally that adolescents who are raised by authoritarian parents tend to have a more negative relationship with “home, health, and emotional adjustment.”
-So while setting and enforcing clear boundaries and limits for your child is generally a positive thing, doing it in an authoritarian way can do more harm than good.
+So while setting and enforcing clear boundaries and having high expectations for your child is generally a positive thing, doing it in an authoritarian way can do more harm than good.

-At the complete opposite end of the spectrum is what’s known as permissive or indulgent parenting.
+At the complete opposite end of the spectrum from authoritarian parenting is what’s known as permissive or indulgent parenting.
 On the surface, these parents may seem nearly perfect: They’re warm, nurturing, involved, and loving.
 The issue, however, is that kids generally need more than nurturing.
 They also need some level of structure and discipline to give them guidance and make them feel safe.

 Getting Support With Parenting An Adolescent

 Parenting can be a challenging undertaking, especially once your child reaches adolescence.
 That’s why it’s not unusual for parents to turn to a mental health professional for support along the way.
 A therapist can offer a nonjudgmental listening ear so you can express your emotions freely and work through them together.
-They can help you untangle any complicated feelings about your own upbringing, help you polish your communication or conflict-resolution skills, assist you in identifying elements of your own parenting style that you may want to change or improve, and more.
+They can help you untangle any complicated feelings about your own upbringing, help you polish your communication or conflict-resolution skills, assist you in identifying elements of your own behavior and parenting style that you may want to change or improve, and more.

 While some parents choose to seek in-person therapy for the challenges they may be facing, others prefer to seek treatment online.
-Research suggests that both formats offer similar benefits, so some busy parents choose virtual therapy for its accessibility and ease of scheduling.
+Research suggests that both formats offer similar benefits, so some busy parents choose virtual therapy for its availability and ease of scheduling.
 With an online therapy platform like BetterHelp, you can get matched with a licensed therapist who you can meet with from the comfort of your own home via phone, video call, and/or online chat.
 They can offer the support all parents may need when guiding their child through the often-tumultuous years of adolescence.